Accessing the Index and FHI dataset

 To understand what data is included in the standardized SFRI TM reports, delivered as a “three-report package” in March, July and November of each year, please contact us for more information.

-About the Financial Health Index [FHI] Studies (2017) and dataset
+More details on the Financial Health Index [FHI] studies and longitudinal dataset

-First launched in 2017 in line our framework, the FHI study is a robust 10-15 minute online survey, with respondent recruitment through the Angus Reid Forum.
-This is Canada’s most respected and trusted panel.
+First launched in 2017, the FHI study is a robust 10-15 minute online survey, with respondent recruitment through the Angus Reid Forum, Canada’s most respected and trusted panel.
 Seymour Consulting conducts all analysis and can provide trended data as required for our clients to contextualize financial health and behavioural data with trended data for Canadians dating back to 2017.
 Data is weighted to be representative of the Canadian population by province, gender, age and household income.
 The FHI studies had a sample size in 2017 and 2018 of 5000 adult Canadians, 3000 Canadians in 2019, and 5000 Canadians across all provinces including Quebec in June 2020.
 The February 2020 FHI study had a sample size of 1000 Canadians, and the October 2020 study had 3000 Canadians, plus a boost sample for Alberta.

-Longitudinal data is available on multiple financial stress and wellness indicators and aspects (including linked to financial stressors, debt stressors and other controllable and non-controllable aspects impacting financial stress and confidence in ability to meet current and future financial obligations.
-Many financial resilience and financial vulnerability indicators and aspects are included, plus multiple financial health behavioural indicators and aspects.
-These focus on consumer and financial behaviours, such as spending compared to household income, debt usage and reliance, savings behaviours and many other aspects.
+Longitudinal data is available on multiple financial stress and wellness indicators and aspects (including linked to financial stressors, debt stressors and many consumer and financial behaviours, such as spending compared to household income, debt usage and reliance, savings behaviours and many other behaviours.

-As the leading independent authority on financial health in Canada, we also track the extent to which primary bank or credit union customers rate their bank or credit union for helping to improve their financial wellness, – and the benefits of improved financial wellness investments for customers overall and more supported customers to support understanding of the ROI of financial wellness investments by committed organizations.
+As the leading independent authority on financial health in Canada, Seymour Consulting also track the extent to which primary bank or credit union customers rate their bank or credit union for helping to improve their financial wellness, – and the benefits of improved financial wellness investments for customers overall and more supported customers to support understanding of the ROI of financial wellness investments by committed organizations.